lesliewilkins/StarWest-QA-Conf.-Github-test/README.md

 **NOTE: if you place some stars around a phrase, it will be bolded**

 1. The start of a number list
+2. Another entry
+3. Third entry

+[What does this do?]